johnholl/johnholl.github.io/about.md

 ---
 ## About me

-hello world, I'm john.
-I have at various points been a mathematician, a machine learning researcher, a teacher, and a software developer.
-I also spend a lot of time outdoors windsurfing, cycling, sailing.
-I live with my wife Haley, a brilliant teacher, in Ypsilanti, Michigan.
+Hello World, I'm John.
+I have at various points professionally been a mathematician, a machine learning researcher, a teacher, and a software developer.
+"Amateur Everything" comes from the fact that I like to learn and try all kinds of things in my spare time.
+Some of those things include windsurfing, sailing, cycling, woodworking, hardware, auto mechanics, and cooking.
+I live with my wife Haley, a brilliant English teacher, in Ypsilanti, Michigan.

 <div class="col-md-4">